November 19, 2021

 Whether we use the metric system or the English system ultimately makes no difference, though using the metric does force me to do some extra math to make the conversions.
 But the standards we embrace, often without thinking about it, have a big impact.
 May the Holy Spirit bring light to all of our standards and direct us into His standards and His ways that always bring peace and joy.

 May 28, 2017

 The City of Los Angeles is known for many things.
-It is the second-largest city in the United States, is arguably the preeminent hub for film, television and recording businesses, the home for multiple major league sport teams, and of course, encompasses The Valley.
+It is the second-largest city in the United States, is arguably the preeminent hub for film, television, and recording businesses, is the home for multiple major league sports teams, and of course, encompasses The Valley.
 Less impressively, Los Angeles also tops the nation in traffic, smog, and production of porn films.
 And did I mention that voter turnout is dismal?

 May 2, 2017

 My wife and I recently had the chance to visit Yosemite National Park, renowned for its waterfalls.
 Spring is the best time to see the waterfalls, and with the heavy snowpack this winter, God served up an unparalleled water show, including waterfalls that I had never seen in my many trips there.
 Which brought to mind a waterfall in the west San Fernando Valley.